 There are 2 ways to initiate deployment

-6.Does Gizmo deployment feature require a server OS?
+6.Does Gizmo deployment feature require a Windows server?

 In short, No. Gizmo has 2 deployment methods.

-Direct access requires a network share.
-Indirect access does not require network shares.
+Direct access requires network shares.
+Indirect access does not.

-You can find more info on the differences in this article
+You can read more about the differences in this article

 7.Why does Gizmo sometimes deploy the entire game when it is already on the client?